Rule 34. Producing Documents, Electronically Stored Information, and Tangible Things, or Entering onto Land, for Inspection and Other Purposes

-(i) a party who produces documents for inspection shall produce them as they are kept in the usual course of business or shall organize and label them to correspond with the categories in the request;
+(i) A party must produce documents as they are kept in the usual course of business or must organize and label them to correspond to the categories in the request;

-(ii) if a request does not specify the form or forms for producing electronically stored information, a responding party must produce the information in a form or forms in which it is ordinarily maintained or in a form or forms that are reasonably usable; and
+(ii) If a request does not specify a form for producing electronically stored information, a party must produce it in a form or forms in which it is ordinarily maintained or in a reasonably usable form or forms; and

-(iii) a party need not produce the same electronically stored information in more than one form.
+(iii) A party need not produce the same electronically stored information in more than one form.

 Rule 34 Summary

 Electronically stored information (ESI) must be produced in forms that are reasonably usable.
 Requests for production may specify desired data formats for production.
-If no specification is made, parties must produce the ESI in the format in which it is ordinarily maintained, or in a reasonably usable form (ie, if ordinarily kept in a proprietary format.)
+If no specification is made, parties must produce the ESI in the format in which it is ordinarily maintained, or in a reasonably usable form (i.e., if ordinarily kept in a proprietary format.)
 Parties do not have to produce ESI in more than one format.

 Rule 34 Checklist

-- Review your client's ordinary file formats in order to determine whether ESI may need conversion in order to be "reasonably usable"
+Review your client's ordinary file formats in order to determine whether ESI may need conversion in order to be "reasonably usable."

-- Determine the optimal form of production: eg, native file formats, PDF files, TIFF files, etc.
+Determine the optimal form of production: eg, native file formats, PDF files, TIFF files, etc.

-- Ensure that the wording of production requests covers all forms of electronic data.
+Ensure that the wording of production requests covers all forms of electronic data.